-Employees must sign the acknowledgment form at the beginning of this Handbook, tear it out, and return it to Human Resources.
+Employees must sign and date the acknowledgment form at the beginning of this Handbook, please complete the electronic acknowledgment form via the Human Resources Information System (HRIS), ADP.
 This will provide the School with a record that each employee has received this Handbook.